A Fresh Look at an Old Story

 The Ouzel Galley was built by the late Mr Thomas Wilson, and called after the society of that name, of which he was a member.
 Some of our readers may not be aware of its origin, and we repeat for their information, that more than 150 years ago, a vessel of this name became the subject of protracted litigation here, and the suit was finally referred to the mercantile arbitration, who had the singular good fortune to please all parties, and were the cause of an association of eminent mercantile gentlemen being formed, and continued to the present time for the purpose of deciding disputed mercantile matters.

 The senior member (now Mr Thomas Crostwaite, president of the Chamber of Commerce ) is styled captain, and we believe novices are called upon to discuss(?) and enormous cup of wine on their admission, now, sometimes, it is said, well mixed with water.

 The gentlemen just named, Mr Crostwaite, is the only survivor of 392 merchants(892?), who in the close of the last century founded the Commercial Buildings Company

 The annual meeting of the Chamber of Commerce will be held on Thursday next, the 26th instant at the Chamber.

 We are glad to hear that our remarks as to a test for crushed sugar have been useful.

-Printed at this time, this statement strongly indicates that such a ship, the Ouzel Galley, existed in Dublin at the close of the 17th century.
+Printed at the time it was, this statement strongly indicates that such a ship, the Ouzel Galley, existed in Dublin at the close of the 17th century.
 It also confirms that the second Ouzel Galley was named after the Society, and thus the first Ouzel.
-As it also came well before Kingston’s novel, it also tend to indicate that the story of the disputed ship Ouzel, might have basis in fact.
+As it also came well before Kingston’s novel, it also tends to indicate that the story of the disputed ship Ouzel, might have basis in fact.